Checkmarx/Kotlin-SCP/src/m6-insecure-authorization/README.md

 ```

 In this case resources can be managed only by their owner.
 This is the
-validation that our [authorization middleware][3] will be responsible for
+validation that our [authorization middleware][3] will be responsible for:

 ```javascript
 function ownership (req, res, next) {